gsaldutti/Forecasting-Net-Prophet/README.md

 ### How to install

-* Save the REPO from created in GitHub to the computer via the following path:
+* Save the REPO created in GitHub to the computer via the following path:

    cd/REPOs/Forecasting-Net-Prophet